-- Unless otherwise agreed, the freelancer is liable for their liabilities with all their assets (employee only up to four times their average monthly earnings).
+- Unless otherwise agreed, the freelancer is liable for their liabilities with all their assets (employee only up to four times (in the Slovak Republic) or four and half times (in the Czech Republic) their average monthly earnings).

 - Risk of unregistered labour – it is not possible to conclude this contract with team members who perform “dependent work”.
 Typical dependent work is back-office or HR, because there is a hierarchical relationship between the employee and the company.
 More on unregistered labour in our blog here.

 - The transfer of intellectual property is not automatic, it needs to be thoroughly adjusted.